Editor’s note: The

 fans could own Vegas tonight.
 When Jo Jo Simmons first explored the unmapped

-terrain of Hip-Hop music-making a few years back (on Run’s House), no one with a shred
+terrain of Hip-Hop music-making a few years back (on Runs House), no one with a shred

-let him rest at night.
-Blogs and forums lit up, and Armageddon markeda minute away—all because a rich kid thought he could walk through the
+of dignity let him rest at night.
+Blogs and forums lit up, and Armageddon marked

 executive doors of major record labels and sign on the dotted line because his